College of the North Atlantic

 Upon successful completion of the program, graduates will be able to:

-1. Discern newsworthy happenings in their communities and develop them into stories.
+1. Discern newsworthy happenings in the community and develop them into news and current affairs stories.

 2. Tell stories across several platforms – text, video, audio, photography, websites, social media and mobile applications.